 The Central Government's fiscal consolidation efforts resulted in a lower deficit in fiscal year (FY) 2017/18.
 Provisional data from the Ministry of Finance (MoF) show that the fiscal accounts recorded an overall deficit of \$5.4 billion (3.4 per cent of GDP) in FY2017/18 compared to \$13.5 billion (9.1 per cent of GDP) in the previous year (Table 7).
-The lower deficit was reflective of an increase in revenue-which was partly due to the proceeds from the National Investment Fund (NIF)10-and a decline in expenditure, and was financed by domestic and external borrowings.
+The lower deficit was reflective of an increase in revenue-which was partly due to the proceeds from the National Investment Fund (NIF)-and a decline in expenditure, and was financed by domestic and external borrowings.
 Higher non-energy revenues resulted in the non-energy fiscal deficit narrowing to \$16.0 billion (10.2 per cent of GDP) at the end of FY2017/18, from \$21.3 billion (14.3 per cent of GDP) in FY2016/17.

 Central Government total revenue amounted to \$42.2 billion in FY2017/18, roughly \$6.0 billion higher than the previous fiscal year.
 The simultaneous increase in energy and non-energy receipts accounted for the rise in revenue.
-Energy revenue increased by 17.7 per cent to \$10.7 billion because of higher natural gas output and crude oil prices11.
-Non-energy receipts rose by 19.1 per cent to \$30.7 billion, largely owing to higher revenue from taxes on goods and services and non-tax revenue.
+Energy revenue increased by 17.7 per cent to \$10.7 billion because of higher natural gas output and crude oil prices.
+Non-energy receipts rose by 19.1 per cent to \$30.7 billion (Table 8), largely owing to higher revenue from taxes on goods and services and non-tax revenue.
 However, these increases were offset by lower collections on international trade and capital revenue.
-Capital revenue declined by 36.0 per cent due to the reclassification of the proceeds from the NIF bond under non-tax revenue12.
+Capital revenue declined by 36.0 per cent due to the reclassification of the proceeds from the NIF bond under non-tax revenue.
 Central Government total expenditure amounted to \$47.6 billion in FY2017/18, compared with \$49.7 billion in FY2016/17.
 The fall in aggregate expenditure largely reflected streamlining of expenditure in most categories, but in particular wages and salaries and transfers and subsidies.
 The decline in expenditure on wages and salaries was primarily as a result of lower payments of arrears for revised salaries and cost of living allowances (COLA) to public officers.
 Meanwhile, the decline in transfers and subsidies was as a result of a fall-off in transfers to household, led by cuts in the petroleum subsidy.
 Similarly, the smaller outlays on the capital programme were largely due to administrative delays in the implementation of projects, variations in the scope of work for some projects and delays in the processing of claims for payment.

 Central Government has taken steps to improve revenue collection and streamline expenditure given still weak energy commodity prices.
-In FY2017/18, steps towards fiscal
+In FY2017/18, steps towards fiscal adjustments have been apparent.
+These included efforts to strengthen tax administration, the introduction of standardized royalty rates on natural gas production and the gradual removal of the fuel subsidy.

-10 The National Investment Fund Holding Company Limited (NIFHCL) is a special purpose investment company created by the Government of the Republic of Trinidad and Tobago (GORTT) to monetize assets from CLICO and CLICO Investment Bank (CIB) in liquidation as well as an appropriate shareholding of Trinidad Generation Unlimited (TGU).
+The National Investment Fund Holding Company Limited (NIFHCL) is a special purpose investment company created by the Government of the Republic of Trinidad and Tobago (GORTT) to monetize assets from CLICO and CLICO Investment Bank (CIB) in liquidation as well as an appropriate shareholding of Trinidad Generation Unlimited (TGU).